Generative AI: EDPS publishes guidance for use

 Transparency and fairness in the use of GAI systems

-The guidance emphasizes the importance of transparency in informing data subjects about the processing of their data by generative AI systems.
+The guidance emphasizes the importance of Transparency when informing the persons concerned about the Processing of their data by generative AI systems.
 Institutions must provide clear and comprehensive information about the data sets used, how the algorithms work and the potential impact on data subjects.

 In addition, precautions must be taken to ensure that GAI systems operate fairly and without discriminatory bias.
 This requires regular review and adjustment of the systems to identify and correct distortions.

 Conclusion: The use of Generative AI offers numerous opportunities for the EU institutions, but requires careful attention to data protection requirements.
-The guidelines published by the EDPS are a first step to ensure the data protection compliant use of these technologies.
-The EDPS intends to refine and expand these guidelines over time to meet the ever-changing challenges.
+The guidelines published by the EDPS Guidelines are a first step towards ensuring that these technologies are used in compliance with data protection regulations.
+The EDPS intends to implement these Guidelines over time in order to meet the constantly changing challenges.

 Source: First EDPS Orientations for ensuring data protection compliance when using Generative AI systems